wikismith/site/pages/index/index.md

    |-grunt_graphic.png
 </code></pre>

 Index.md is a plain-text file composed of a header and body.
 The **header** is a YAML encoded set of variables (known as front-matter) that specify page variables and theme.
-The **body** is a Markdown encoded page content that is easy-to-read, and easy-to-write.
+The **body** is Markdown encoded page content that is easy-to-read, and easy-to-write.

 ####Example